 - Government-backed SBA loans

-Depending upon the nature of the equipment, the equipment itself can sometimes be used for collateralizing the loan.
+Depending upon the nature of the equipment.
+In a construction equipment loan, for example, the equipment itself can sometimes be used for collateralizing the loan.
 And, depending upon the type and cost of the equipment being purchased, equipment loans can sometimes be for smaller amounts than a typical bank loan; which could make traditional financing an option for qualified small business borrowers.

 Terms for equipment loans vary depending upon the individual lender.
 Commercial loan repayment terms tend to max out at seven years for most loans with interest rates that will also vary depending upon the lender, your credit profile, and the amount borrower.